 Owned by Nottinghamshire County Council and managed by Parkwood Outdoors in co-operation with English Heritage.

 Before You Go

 Parking: The abbey remains sit within Rufford Abbey Country Park, a 150 acre public park, and this has a car park.
 The car park is not managed by English Heritage and there is a charge for it.

 Access: The abbey ruins are only partially accessible for wheelchair users.
 There is ramped entry into the undercroft at the rear of the building, but the upper level of the abbey is accessed via steps.
 There are uneven stone floors and low light levels in the undercroft.

-Facilities: English Heritage has no facilities at Rufford Abbey but it is very close to the facilities in the surrounding country park there are toilets, a café, a restaurant, a deli, a craft and gift shop, and an outdoor living shop.
+Facilities: English Heritage has no facilities at Rufford Abbey but it is very close to the facilities in the surrounding country park where there are toilets, a café, a restaurant, a deli, a craft and gift shop, and an outdoor living shop.
 The country park also has a lake and a meadow, gardens, woodland, nature trails and a play area for children.

 Dogs: Dogs on leads are welcome.

 Why not head west and visit Bolsover Castle, half an hour's drive away, a stunning Stuart mansion perched on a ridge high above the Vale of Scarsdale in Derbyshire.
 Or six miles from Bolsover is Hardwick Old Hall, the ruins of an towering Elizabethan mansion, built by Bess of Hardwick, one of the richest and most remarkable women of her time in England.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.